 Informal learning is usually initiated by the learner.
 For example, they run into a problem during their day-to-day activities.
 This prompts them to hop online and look up relevant videos, articles, and cheat sheets.

 However, informal learning in a corporate environment must also support the learning objectives, such as bridging performance gaps or improving workplace efficiency.
-Therefore, you need to build your corporate eLearning strategy around targeted goals.
+Therefore, you need to build your online corporate training strategy around targeted goals.
 Meet with your L&D team to identify your primary learning objectives and then develop informal learning activities that support them.

 2. Offer A Microlearning Repository For “Moment Of Need” Support